 Situated in Al Hofuf, the Al Qarah Mountain is one of the best sites to explore.
 These cavernous areas remain cool even on the hottest days, making it the perfect spot all year round.
 The natural beauty of the mountains is astounding.

-Tall pillars of stone, giant hollow caverns, small nooks and crannies, it’s a place you can lose yourself in.
+Tall pillars of stone, giant hollow caverns, and small nooks and crannies make this a place where you can lose yourself.Â

-They are also located in the same vicinity as Al Qarah, making it a great tour opportunity.
-For the best experience, you can plan a day out in the area, exploring all three places individually.
+They are also in the same vicinity as Al Qarah, making it a great tour opportunity.
+For the best experience, you can plan a day out in the area, exploring all three places individually.Â